kadze009/signature/README.md

    4. sends the result to the *WorkerManager*.

-The class pairs (*Worker*, *WorkerManager*) and (*Logger*, *LoggerManager*) works the same, and their similar work is implemented in `IThreadProcessor` class.
+The class pairs (*Worker*, *WorkerManager*) and (*Logger*, *LoggerManager*) works the same, and their similar work is implemented in `IDeferedQueue` class.
 The multithread handling is split by two parts:
    1. Get an item from a pool, fill it and send to a manager.
 The manager adds the item to the end of itself linked list (Compare-And-Swap paradigm).